FlickDUB/Python_Web_Screenshoter/README.md

 # 🐍Python_Web_Screenshoter
- A useful and simple tool for creating images from a website using a selector
+ A useful and simple tool for creating images from a website using a CSS selector

 ## Example output